floor-licker/hex-flow-oracle/README.md

 ![Alt text](images/cover-art.png)

-To begin using this product, create a QuickNode account, create your first project, and copy your QuickNode project link into the config.py file.
+To begin using this tool, create a QuickNode account, create your first project, and copy your QuickNode project link into the config.py file.

 Note that Github is currently experiencing bugs with users trying to access .pdf files embedded in repositories on Safari.
 If you wish to view the technical paper, please use an alternative browser such as Chrome.